 Note that for IATAN accreditation, you’ll be required to present the ARC Agency Code Number (read more about ARC accreditation in our dedicated post).

-To get a plain, detailed guide on how to obtain each of the certification options, we recommend you check out our comprehensive overview of IATA accreditation.
+For a detailed guide on how to obtain each certification option, we recommend consulting our comprehensive overview of IATA accreditation.
 You can also visit the IATA’s official Travel Agency Program webpage or the IATAN site if you still have questions left.
-And if you're interested in other travel agency accreditation options (e.g., CLIA or TRUE), we got them described in a separate post.
+If you're interested in other travel agency accreditation options (e.g., CLIA or TRUE), we have them described in separate posts.

-Those were IATA numbers that probably matter most to most travel agents.
+Those were the IATA numbers that matter most to most travel agents.
 However, IATA has more code types.
 Let’s have a look at what they are.

 IATA’s codes: main industry identifiers